-Fix it: Take the few extra minutes it takes to quickly exfoliate your skin with exfoliating pads like these, or just using a exfoliating cleanser (my favorite is Yes to Blueberries Softening Exfoliator).
+Fix it: Take the few extra minutes it takes to quickly exfoliate your skin with exfoliating pads like these, or just using a exfoliating cleanser (my favorite is this one).
 Then, follow up with a daytime moisturizer.
+I love the Paula’s Choice BHA Lotion which helps prevent dryness in the first place.

 Fix it: You want to take your foundation all the way back to your ears, up into your hairline, down your jaw and onto your neck to avoid any makeup lines.
 Using damp beauty blender is the best method for this as it is designed to replicate real skin and helps the foundation blend seamlessly while also preventing you from applying too much makeup.

-Caking on concealer.
 Sometimes, less it more.
-It’s true if you’re going for a full coverage makeup look, taking a thick amount of concealer in a big triangle shape can be great, but for everyday looks it’s just going to make you look cakey and won’t help brighten the face.
+It’s true if you’re going for a full coverage makeup look, taking a thick amount of concealer in a big triangle shape can be great, but for everyday looks, it’s just going to make you look cakey and won’t help brighten the face.

-Neglecting eyebrows: Poor eyebrows, always so neglected.
-A well done eyebrow can make a face pop, so don’t leave them out.
+Poor eyebrows, always so neglected.
+A well-done eyebrow can make a face pop, so don’t leave them out.
 On the flip-side, of course, don’t over do it either.

 Fix it: Using a pencil (or powder & angled brush) in a shade one shade lighter than your natural eyebrow, fill in the gaps in your brows.
-I’m planning to do a whole post all about my eyebrow routine, so stay tuned for a more thorough eyebrow post.
+See my eyebrow tips.

 Fix it: A light shimmery color is great to apply on the inner 1/3 of your eye, but try packing on a matte brown on the outer 2/3 and softly blending it into your crease.
 This gives your eyes shape and opens it up.